TALKING ABOUT JUDITH

 Her writing has been supported by the Puffin Foundation, Rockefeller Archive Center, Institute for Anarchist Studies, NW Oregon's Regional Arts and Culture Council, Celebration Foundation, Union's doctoral faculty, the Barbara Deming Memorial Fund and Oregon Literary Arts – and fostered by residencies at Soapstone and MilePost5 in Oregon, the Montana Artists Refuge, Ragdale in Illinois, the Mesa Refuge in California and the Helene Wurlitzer Foundation in New Mexico.

 Judith’s poems, stories and essays have been published widely for more than forty years, on paper and online - in literary journals; political, cultural and medical magazines; newspapers; academic journals; anthologies; and textbooks.
+Recently (in 2015 and 2016), her fiction and poetry won publication awards from Minerva Rising and Turtle Island.
 See the WRITING page for more information.

 She began to study and read the Tarot in 1970, the same year she got fired from her teaching job, joined the underground abortion service, and drove from Chicago to the Pacific coast and back on a political/philosophical road trip - a quest with many stops, occasional passengers, and a probably-obligatory flat tire in the desert.
 1970 was a watershed year in Judith's life.